Neur0toxine/atranscoder-rpc/README.md

 - `TEMP_DIR` - this can be used to change which directory should be used to store incoming downloads and transcoding results.
 Useful if you want to use a Docker volume for this.
 Default is system temp directory (`/tmp` for Linux).
 - `LOG_LEVEL` - changes log verbosity, default is `info`.
 - `MAX_BODY_SIZE` - changes max body size for `/enqueue`.
 Default is 100MB.
+- `RESULT_TTL_SEC` - sets result ttl in seconds, minimum 60 seconds.
+Default is 3600 (transcoding results are being kept and can be downloaded for an hour).
 - `FFMPEG_VERBOSE` - if set to `1` changes FFmpeg log level from quiet to trace.

 # Roadmap